Inherent Tradeoffs in Learning Fair Representations: Discussion and Conclusion

-In this paper we theoretically and empirically study the important problem of quantifying the tradeoff between utility and fairness in learning group-invariant representations.
-Specifically, we prove a novel lower bound to characterize the tradeoff between demographic parity and the joint utility across different population groups when the base rates differ between groups.
-In particular, our results imply that any method aiming to learn fair representations admits an information-theoretic lower bound on the joint error, and the better the representation, the larger the joint error.
-Complementary to our negative results, we also show that learning fair representations leads to accuracy parity if the optimal decision functions across different groups are close.
-These theoretical findings are also confirmed empirically on real-world datasets.
-We believe our results take an important step towards better understanding the tradeoff between utility and different notions of fairness.
-Inspired by our lower bound, one interesting direction for future work is to design instance-weighting algorithm to balance the base rates during representation learning.
+In this paper we theoretically and empirically study the important problem of quantifying the tradeoff between accuracy and statistical parity in algorithmic fairness.
+Specifically, we prove a novel lower bound to characterize the tradeoff between statistical parity and the joint accuracy across different population groups when the base rates differ between groups.
+In particular, our results imply that, in general, any method aiming to satisfy statistical parity admits an information-theoretic lower bound on the joint error.
+This holds even only approximate statistical parity is met.
+In light of this impossibility result, under the statistical parity constraint, we can only hope to design algorithms that achieve the accuracy lower bound.
+To this end, assuming oracle access to the potentially unfair Bayes classifiers, we construct an algorithm that returns a randomized classifier, and we prove that this randomized classifier is both optimal (in terms of accuracy) and fair.